-Bukhali is being conducted in Soweto, a densely populated, peri-urban, and multilingual setting in Johannesburg.
-Soweto has numerous social and economic challenges, which have been highlighted in HeLTI qualitative work (Cohen et al., 2020; Draper et al., 2020, 2019; Ware et al., 2019), such as unemployment, gender-based violence, and food insecurity, as well as multiple risks to physical and mental health.
-In particular, the Soweto environment is not conducive to healthy behaviours related to obesity (Ware et al., 2019), and depression and anxiety are prevalent amongst young women (Redinger et al., 2018).
+Soweto is a densely populated, peri-urban, and multilingual setting in Johannesburg.
+Soweto has numerous social and economic challenges, which have been highlighted in HeLTI qualitative formative work conducted prior to the trial (Cohen et al., 2020; Draper et al., 2020, 2019; Ware et al., 2019), such as unemployment, gender-based violence, and food insecurity, as well as multiple risks to physical and mental health.
+In particular, the Soweto environment is not conducive to healthy behaviours related to obesity due to a range of environmental, social, and structural constraints for young women’s choices about health and their capacity for health behaviour change (Ware et al., 2019).
+Furthermore, depression and anxiety are prevalent amongst young women (Redinger et al., 2018).
 As part of this formative work conducted for the development of the Bukhali intervention, young women indicated their preference for community health workers as the supportive delivery agent for an intervention (Draper et al., 2019).
+This qualitative formative work was crucial for understanding the potential acceptability of the intervention, and the extent to which it would be appropriate and feasible to implement in this setting.

 More recent research has highlighted the social vulnerability of young women participating in the HeLTI pilot trial, which is associated with food insecurity and parity (Ware et al., 2021).
 The “preconception knowledge gap” has been noted amongst young women in this setting, and again emphasised the extent of the social and economic challenges that they face as well as the importance of mental health.
-Health behaviours once again featured low on the priority list for these young women (Bosire et al., 2021).
+Health behaviours once again featured low on the priority list for these young women (Bosire et al., 2021), highlighting potential challenges for the acceptability of the intervention.
 The limited success of many behaviour change interventions (globally, not only in settings such as Soweto) has been noted, along with the need to better understand the social and economic challenges that influence behaviour (Kelly and Barker, 2016).
 Furthermore, individuals exposed to trauma, both acute (e.g. abuse) and chronic (e.g. living in poverty), may have even more difficulty with health behaviour change which tends to emphasise long-term health benefits, when they are trying to deal with immediate stressors (Marks et al., 2021).

 1.2 Implementation of the Bukhali intervention

 Given the need for HeLTI to inform policy and practice in the public health sector, the Bukhali trial is being implemented pragmatically to align with ‘real world’ conditions.
-The ‘Health Helpers’ who deliver the intervention share similar qualifications and salary levels to CHWs in South Africa.
+The Health Helpers who deliver the intervention share similar qualifications and salary levels to CHWs in South Africa.
 For the purposes of this trial, these individuals are hired and trained specifically for this trial.
 Health Helpers employed in the Bukhali trial are all women, and between the ages of 23-40 years.
 Initially, there was a preference to recruit Health Helpers who would be older than participants; however, Health Helpers who are a similar age to participants have proved to be a better fit for intervention delivery and staff retention.
+Specifically, similar age Health Helpers were found to relate better to participants, more receptive to the delivery approach, and less likely to leave for better employment opportunities.
 Health Helpers are required to have completed secondary school and have some tertiary training, but they are not required to have had any formal training as a CHW.
 When recruiting Health Helpers, preference has been given to individuals who have experience working in a community setting, not necessarily focussed on health.